BoiseState/CS453-resources/examples/projects/README_TEMPLATE.md

 right from the project specification.
 We don't want you to just cut and paste, but paraphrase what is stated in the project specification.

+##Manifest

+A listing of source files and other non-generated files and a brief (one line) explanation of the purpose of each file.

 ##Building the project

 This section should tell the user how to build your code.
 If you are delivering a library, where does it need to be installed or how do you use it?
 Is this an executable, if so how can a user get up to speed as fast as possible.

 ##Features and usage